-Crop (default) Image is cropped to fit new screen size.
+Crop (dofoult) Image is even and to fit now several size Crop (default) Image is cropped to fit new screen size.
 Anamorphic HD image is converted to full-screen SD with a 16x9 aspect ratio (anamorphic).
 14:9 Image is reduced slightly with aspect ratio preserved.
 Black is added top and bottom, and the left and right sides are cropped.
 Auto AFD Automatically selects the best Down Convert mode based on the input video's Active Format Description (AFD) code.
 If the input video is not carrying an AFD VANC code, the down-converter defaults to the mode specified in the Down Convert AFD Dflt menu.
 With this selection any Custom Size/Pos settings and Region Of Interest settings are ignored.
 Letterbox Image is reduced with black top and bottom added to image area, with the aspect ratio preserved.

-- NOTE: Any Custom Size/Pos values (only available in Four Channel Mode) will be applied on top of this settings. - NOTE: Any Custom Size/Pos values (only available in Four Channel Mode) will be applied on top of this settings EXCEPT when Down Convert Mode is set to Auto AFD.
+NOTE: Any Custom Size/Pos values (only available in Four Channel Mode) will be applied on top of this settings.

+NOTE: Any Custom Size/Pos values (only available in Four Channel Mode) will be applied on top of this settings EXCEPT when Down Convert Mode is set to Auto AFD.